foriequal0/git-trim/README.md

  I've spent about half of the code on scenario tests.
 I wanted to make sure that it doesn't delete unmerged contents accidentally in any case.
  * It supports github flow (master-feature tiered branch strategy), git flow (master-develop-feature tiered branch strategy), and simple workflow (with a remote repo and a local clone), and triangular workflow (with two remote repos and a local clone).
- * It is a merge styles agnostic.
+ * It is merge styles agnostic.
 It can detect common merge styles such as merge with a merge commit, rebase/ff merge and squash merge.
  * It can also inspect remote branches so it deletes them from remotes for you in case you've forgotten to.
  * Moreover, it runs in parallel.
 Otherwise, large repos with hundreds of stale branches would've taken a couple of minutes to inspect whether they are merged.